AishwaryaPramod99/Aishwarya_Portfolio/critique-by-design.md

 ## Step one: the visualization
 <img src="original_visualization.png" alt="original" style="width:100%; height:50%;">

-_Include link to the original data visualization (or screenshot - make sure to correctly cite your sources, etc.).
-Include paragraph or two on why you selected this particular data visualization.
-For obvious reasons, the data visualization you select should come from a publicly accessible source._
+Title: US Air Travel Falls Due to Covid Epidemic

+Link to original dataset: https://forms.gle/Mp85L1LSA2otXVjz8

 For this project I selected the "US Air Travel Falls Due to Covid Epidemic" visualization and the data source is Bureau of Transportation Statistics.
 This visualization shows the drastic decline in air travel during the COVID-19 pandemic.
 My goal here is to critique the original visualization and build a more impactful one which gives a better representation than what it does.
 I have also documented the feedbacks and the final updated design.

-Title: US Air Travel Falls Due to Covid Epidemic
-Link to original dataset: https://forms.gle/Mp85L1LSA2otXVjz8
+I selected this visualization because it displays an extremely relevant and critical impact on one of the most vital industries today.
+Of all the industries impacted by the pandemic, air travel was one of the most hit sectors in the global economy and this data shows how it impacted the number of passengers.
+I also chose this data visualization, because it needs improvements after all.
+The original one does get the message across, but it needs a lot of context behind the graph.
+The daily ups and downs make it a little hard to read as a whole not giving a broader pictureand it should have a few important months or specific events pointed out on the graph.
+So using this would help improve it and get the intended message across.

 ## Step two: the critique

 For the critique, I used Stephen Few's Data Visualization Effectiveness Profile to evaluate the strengths and weaknesses of the original visualization.
 I assessed the following aspects:

 Title: US Air Travel Falls Due to Covid Epidemic

 Link to original dataset: https://forms.gle/Mp85L1LSA2otXVjz8

 1. Usefulness: The visualization represents air travel traffic in U.S and how the impact of COVID-19.
 It is seen that number of passengers travelling reduced from March 2020.
 It also has a 7-day average line which helps decrease the noise from variations.
 Rank: 9/10